Simonhajd/Sticktility/README.md

 Stick-Tility -

+the README makes it really hard for me to figure out what this is, what exactly it does, and why.
+Can you improve it so I can do another pass?

 ## About the Project / What it is:

 Stick-Tility is a  handheld device that powers and reads data from snap-on sensor modules.
 Once a sensor is connected, it can record data at set time intervals and graph the data on its screen.
-It can charge via the USB-C on the side, and the KB2040 Microcontroller can be updated or connected to a computer using the same usb-c port.
+It can charge via the USB-C on the side, and the KB2040 Microcontroller can be updated or connected to a computer using the same USB-C port.
 This all fits in a durable case smaller than a TV remote.

 ## My process:
-When I was thinking of a project to create for Highway, I started by constraining myself to one of these four categories: Tools, displays, Devices, and Interfaces.
-I wanted to restrict myself to making a tool because I wanted something I could use outside of testing.
+When I was thinking of a project to create for Highway, I started by constraining myself to one of these four categories: Tools, Displays, Devices, and Interfaces.
+I chose to make a tool because I wanted something I could actually use.
 I decided on making the most compact tool I could.
 I came up with a few more contraints (handheld, battery powered), and started developing the tool.

 ### Why:

-I wanted to be able to use sensors more easily without wiring or breadboards.
-This device removes the bulky computer and battery aspect of each individual tool and sensor, so you can simply snap on the sensor (with pogo pins, like a macbook charger), and you will recieve data.
-This means, for each sensor you would like to use, you just need the sensor, (with i2c), and you just plug it in using a pogo system.
+I want to be able to use sensors more easily without wiring or breadboards.
+Stick-Tility removes the bulky computer and battery aspect of each individual tool and sensor, so you can simply snap on the sensor (with pogo pins, like a MacBook charger), and you will receive data.
+This means, for each sensor you would like to use, you just need the sensor (with i2c), and you just plug it in using a pogo system.
 One battery for everything.
-This means you can have a robust sensor device for whatever you'd like, that fits in your hand, with a hot-swappable sensor which stays on using just magnets and pins.
+This means you can have a robust multi-sensor device for whatever you'd like, that fits in your hand, with a hot-swappable sensor which stays on using just magnets and pins.

+### Use cases:

+Gps recorder for activities,
+Analyzing trends in weather,
+VOC warning system,
+Distance measuring tool,
+UV exposure logger,
+Noise level safety warning

 ![Screenshot 2025-06-21 at 3 33 17 PM](https://github.com/user-attachments/assets/0e7c6074-bc5e-4a1c-abf8-2c45742fb986)